chesslogical/chesslogical/README.md

 # Rust is god. -

 From web dev to anything, Rust is objectively superior.
 Ai will one day poop out a superior lang for sure, but for now the combo of Ai and the ultra strict Rust compiler produces superior code.
+It is like 2 experts working together to produce superior code.

 ![3](https://github.com/user-attachments/assets/92b503f2-5576-4a9e-87a8-1ef612393cb5)